Hi, my name is Scott K. Johnson.

 Living like that can be hard and isolating.

 I started writing about my life with type 1 diabetes in February of 2000.
-First as a way to journal, and keep records, maybe so one day my family could look back on my struggles and successes and better understand me.
-I started blogging late in 2004, when tools started making it much easier to self-publish.
-By then the writing evolved into a way for me to cope with diabetes.
+First, as a way to journal, and keep records, maybe so one day my family could look back on my struggles and successes and better understand me.
+I started blogging late in 2004 when tools started making it easier to self-publish.

 I bring an honest and open account of my life with diabetes.
-I work hard to stay involved, and contribute as much as I can back to the community that has changed my life in such a beneficial way.
+I work hard to stay involved and give as much as I can back to the community that empowers and inspires me.